breagan/sonoff-nodemcu/README.md

 ![](https://github.com/breagan/sonoff-nodemcu/raw/master/pics/caution.png )

 #### Caution!!
-It is possible to flash and program the ESP8266 using the power from a 115vac or 240vac source, However not recommended.
+It is possible to program the ESP8266 using the power from a 115vac or 240vac source, However not recommended.
 Accessing these pins also allow access to the high voltage portions of this circuit board.
 This is a shock hazard!
 If you are attempting to do this mod, use a 3.3v power supply and do not plug in the Sonoff to AC until fully assembled.
 ![](https://github.com/breagan/sonoff-nodemcu/raw/master/pics/caution.png )

-The ESP8266 is flashed using flash_download_tool_v1.2 and programming files were uploaded via ESPlorer v0.2.0-rc2
+The ESP8266 program files were uploaded via ESPlorer v0.2.0-rc2

 Three scripts are uploaded to the file system of the ESP8266.